ISSN 2979-8116 (Online) · Online-only · Published Monthly

 Background.

-Large language models and adaptive learning systems are reshaping postgraduate medical education, including in aesthetic medicine.
+Large language models and adaptive learning systems are rapidly reshaping postgraduate medical education, including in the subspecialty of aesthetic medicine, where procedural nuance, anatomical precision, and patient-centred communication converge in uniquely demanding ways.

 Methods.